DTUWindEnergy/BasicDTUController/README.md

 Blade pitch servo and generator models are not included in this controller.

 ## Compatibility
-The repository includes project and make files to create DLLs to interface the controller to HAWC2 and BLADED.
+The repository includes project and make files to create DLLs to interface the controller to HAWC2 and Bladed.

-The controller is written in Fortran and it is compilable with Intel and GFortran compilers.
+The controller is written in Fortran and it is compatible with Intel and GFortran compilers.
 It can be compiled both on Windows and Linux.

+## License

+The Basic DTU Wind Energy controller is distributed under the [GNU General Public License v3.0](http://en.wikipedia.org/wiki/GNU_General_Public_License).

 ## References
 When using the Basic DTU Wind Energy controller, please refer to the following publications: